bluehands/Funicular-Switch/README.md

 # <a name="generators_usage"></a>FunicularSwitch.Generators Usage

-*DISCLAIMER*: Right now source generator support in Visual Studio is quite a new feature.
-Often, especially after adding or updating the generator package intellisense will show errors, even though the code actually compiles.
-In this cases Visual Studio needs a restart right now (Visual Studio 2022 17.0.5).

 ## ResultType attribute

 After adding the FunicularSwitch.Generators package you can mark a class as result type using the `ResultType` attribute.
 The class has to be abstract and partial with a single generic argument.
 Ok and Error cases, Map, Bind, Match and some other methods will be generated so you can use your Result just like the one from the FunicularSwitch package.
 We recommend using a [UnionType](https://github.com/bluehands/Funicular-Switch#uniontype) as error type but you are free to use any type you want to represent failures.